theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 Custom domains are ideally served by a **shared CloudFront distribution** backed by a single DNS-validated ACM certificate (which we abbreviate as 'cert' hereafter).
 This replaces the legacy model where each council's custom domain had its own dedicated CloudFront distribution and had to provide us with an SSL cert.

-Because the cert is DNS-validated and managed by AWS, **SSL certs auto-renew** — there is no manual renewal process.
+Because the cert is DNS-validated and managed by AWS, **SSL certs auto-renew** — there is no manual renewal process (see [Appendix A](#appendix-a-automatic-certificate-renewal)).
 All that is required of council IT teams is for them to add 2 DNS records (possibly at different times).

+NB.
+We generally assume a 1-to-1 relationship between councils and their custom domains, so we sometimes use these terms in place of each other.

 ### Source of truth